prof-rossetti/intro-to-python/projects/robo-advisor/README.md

 Security | Excludes secret API Key values from the source code, using an environment variable and ".env" file approach | 12.5%
-Validations (Prelim) | Prevents an HTTP request if stock symbol not likely to be valid (e.g. symbol of "8888") | 7.5% Validations | Fails gracefully if encountering a response error (e.g. symbol of "OOPS")| 12.5% Calculations | Displays accurate information | 10% Info Outputs | Displays final recommendation, including justification / context | 10% Info Outputs | Writes historical prices to CSV file | 12.5% Info Outputs | Formats all prices as USD (doesn't apply to CSV file values) | 7.5%
+Validations (Prelim) | Prevents an HTTP request if stock symbol not likely to be valid (e.g. symbol of "8888") | 7.5% Validations | Fails gracefully if encountering a response error (e.g. symbol of "OOPS")| 12.5% Calculations | Displays accurate information (using "adjusted" closing price data) | 10% Info Outputs | Displays final recommendation, including justification / context | 10% Info Outputs | Writes historical prices to CSV file | 12.5% Info Outputs | Formats all prices as USD (doesn't apply to CSV file values) | 7.5%